-My friend, Tom, published his book for free.
+My friend, Tom, managed to self-publish his book for free.
 I, unfortunately, did not.
-In this article, I’ll reveal how he did it as well as how much I spent to arrive at the same destination — published author.
+In this article, I’ll reveal how he did it as well as how much I spent to arrive at the same destination – published author.

 Self-publishing has opened up a new world for writers.
 Anybody can publish a book for free with or without experience.
 Tom and I each used CreateSpace for our print books and Kindle Direct Publishing for the e-books.

 Both sites allow you to publish your book free of charge on Amazon.
 You can also make it available to other sales channels.

 These were first books for both Tom and I. Neither of us had any publishing experience or were computer savvy whatsoever.
 If you have good computer skills, you will have a much easier time of it.

 Choose an Editing Style

 Tom edited his book himself with the help of his family and friends.
 I wasn’t that confident and needed to find an editor.
 I contacted the Aspen Writer’s Foundation.
 They pair local authors with genre-appropriate editors.
 The cost was $25 per page.
 Yikes!

 I then approached a former teacher from The New School in New York City.
 She charged $150 per hour but had no idea how long it would take to edit my book.
 That was too risky.